Bennyaks/CRDQE/README.md

 CRDQE automatically maps spreadsheet columns to standardized fields using:

-- Exact Matching
+- Alias Matching
 - Fuzzy Matching
 - Value-based Detection
 - Placeholder Replacement

-This allows the application to work with spreadsheets that contain inconsistent column names.
+This allows the application to work with spreadsheets that contain inconsistent column names across different offices and templates.

 ---

 ### Rule-Based Validation Engine

-The validation engine performs hundreds of automated checks including:
+The validation engine performs a wide range of automated checks including:

 - Missing values
 - Invalid dates